 Daily Call Sheets are a useful way to alert cast and crew to potential hazards for that day’s shooting schedule, and to inform them about which safety precautions they might need to take.
 Film insurance underwriters appreciate the risk management component of a call sheet and take this protocol into consideration when assessing the film insurance risk of a film production.

 The following should be included on Call Sheets:

 - Any special effects that will be used

 - Potential hazards specific to the location

-- Any required personal protective clothing and equipment and how workers can get it
+- Any required personal protective clothing/PPE and how workers can get it

 - The name, contact number, and location of the first aid attendant

-- The location of the first aid kit or facility
+- The location of the first aid kit [Amazon Affiliate Link] or facility

 - The location of the nearest hospital or emergency facility